 The Bel-Air Steel appears to be very well made with a beefy two-piece synthetic seat cover and stout steel seat rails.
 We've put some serious miles on this saddle, and it looks no worse for the wear other than some mud splatters on the nylon fiber shell.
 Our only durability concerns with the Bel-Air Steel is that the tail of this saddle is quite pronounced and there is no abrasion resistant material around the edge.
 The seat cover is also more than one piece, with exposed stitching that runs down both sides from the nose to the tail.
 This stitching is in the place that sees the most friction from your legs/shorts during the pedal stroke and may be prone to premature wear as a result.

 Testers felt the Bel-Air Steel was best suited to types of riding where you spend the majority of your time seated and pedaling.
 The comfortable cradle shape and tail rise keep you in the sweet spot of the saddle, and you could stay there all day.
 The rise to the tail of this saddle is quite pronounced, so moving around it wasn't quite as easy as on other saddles with flatter and tapered tails.
-That said, it could certainly be used for all types of riding, but there are better and lightweight options out there.
+That said, it could certainly be used for all types of riding, but there are better and lighter weight options out there.

 At 330g, the Bel-Air Steel is the heaviest saddle we tested, and by a fair margin.
 For comparison, out Top Pick for Light Weight, the Tioga Spyder Outland weighs 202 grams at its heaviest, 128 grams lighter than the Bel-Air Steel.
-Our Best Buy Award winner, the WTB Volt Race, weighs only 239 gram, which is 91 grams lighter than the Bel-Air Steel, and it only costs $20 more at retail.
+Our Best Buy Award winner, the WTB Volt Race, weighs only 239 grams, which is 91 grams lighter than the Bel-Air Steel, and it only costs $20 more at retail.